luigifreda/pyslam/README.md

 As mentioned above, only `DBoW2`, `DBoW3`, and `VLAD` require pre-trained vocabularies.

-#### Double-check your loop detection configuration and verify vocabulary compability
+#### Verify your loop detection configuration and verify vocabulary compability

 ##### Loop detection method based on a pre-trained vocabulary